 These pigmented mini cement Balloon planters are a spin on the original Cement Balloon Planter I made!
 Color the concrete with cement pigment for a vibrant contrast with the succulents.

-I loved making the DIY balloon planters so much that I wanted to make them again, but this time I wanted them to be darker to give a more dynamic color contrast between the planters and the plants.
-This is a similar tutorial to my Cement Balloon Planter, but this shows the parts of the process that were different for these minis, including how to make them darker using colorant.
+I loved making the original Cement Balloon Planters so much that I wanted to make them again, but this time I wanted them to be darker to give a more dynamic color contrast between the planters and the plants.

 - Cement All, Rapid Set-10 or 20lb bag